-You can also add streams of revenue if you offer landscaping and cleaning services.
-For example, if you find a landscaping service for $100 per month, you can ask your tenants if they are interested in the service for an additional $110 per month.
-The same goes for any other type of service such as a maid or cleaning overhaul.
+Going beyond rent, there are other opportunities to increase revenue.
+For long-term renters, landlords can also add streams of revenue by offering landscaping and cleaning services.
+For example, property owners may find a landscaping service that charges $100 per month but can offer the service to their tenants for an additional $110 per month.
+The same method can apply for any other type of service such as a house cleaner or cleaning overhaul.